-Here are the basic requirements for a team that supports direct reports within an organization:
+A team that supports direct reports within an organization has the following basic requirements:

 - The members of the team are defined by the Manager-Employee relationship. - The managers of the team are defined by a dynamic group that searches subcontainers, using a a search filter that retrieves only the managers.